dkfbasel/vuex-i18n/readme.md

 ## Usage
-The plugin provides easy access to localized information through the use of the `$t()` method.
+The plugin provides easy access to localized information through the use of the `$t()` method or the `translate` filter.

 The plugin will try to find the given string as key in the translations of the currently defined locale and return the respective translation.
 If the string is not found, it will return as is.
 This allows to setup an application very quickly without having to first define all strings in a separate template.

 ```javascript
 <div>